 The CCWG received this input from the ICANN Board in relation to this charter question but has not had time to review or discuss this input prior to the publication of this Initial Report.
 It will do so in conjunction with other input received in response to the public comment period.

-Preliminary CCWG Recommendation #5: The CCWG has not yet come to agreement on whether ICANN Org or a constituent part thereof should be a beneficiary of some of the auction proceeds and as such would welcome input on this question during the public comment period so that an informed decision can be made.
+CCWG Recommendation #5: CCWG has decided to not provide any specific recommendation on whether or not ICANN Org or its constituent parts could be a beneficiary of auction proceeds, but it does recommend that for all applications the stipulated conditions and requirements, including legal and fiduciary requirements, need to be met’.

 Operations